Kalie Shorr

+Career

 Shorr grew up in Portland, Maine.
 She wrote her first song at age 6, and picked up the guitar for the first time at age 13.
 Shorr began posting covers of popular songs on YouTube when she was 13.
-She was also in a couple of bands, including a Nirvana Cover-band, back in Middle and High school.
-She visited Nashville for the first time when she was sixteen, and when she was 19, she moved to Nashville to pursue a career in country music.
-On March 30, 2020, Shorr announced via Twitter, that she had recently been diagnosed with COVID-19.
+She was also in a couple of bands, including a Nirvana Cover-band, back in middle and high school.
+She visited Nashville for the first time when she was 16, and when she was 19, moved to Nashville to pursue a career in country music.

-Career

 In 2010, she was the Southern Maine winner of Maine's Got Talent.
 Celebrity Blogger and now friend, Perez Hilton took notice of Shorr's covers and original songs on YouTube, and invited her to perform at his birthday party in March 2012, opening for the Backstreet Boys.

 In March 2014, Shorr became involved in a weekly live show, Song Suffragettes, featuring only female singer-songwriters.
 Shorr has continued performing in the show almost every week since then, and was the first artist highlighted by Taste of Country for their Let The Girls Play campaign.
 Her YouTube covers continue to be successful, as did her cover of Taylor Swift's "Blank Space," highlighted by Popdust."
 In February 2015, she released an EP full of demos she had recorded over her time in Nashville, named The Nashville Sessions.

 In 2016, her single "Fight Like a Girl" began to receive airplay on Sirius XM The Highway, and she released her debut mixtape, The Y2K Mixtape, heavily inspired by the 2000s.
 In May, she signed a publishing deal with the publishing company Writerslist.

 Shorr released her second single, titled "He's Just Not That into You" on September 30, 2016.
 Shorr released a five-song EP, Slingshot, in March 2017 and told Sounds Like Nashville that the project combined pop and country sounds to reflect, "huge part of my sound and how I identify myself."